 People in the Northern Moor villages had long spoken of Reluwyn officials moving in the Kingdom, travelling far, carrying messages.
 The tittle-tattle had grown increasingly louder since the noose had tightened around racial differences.
 All of Emrilion were interested to know exactly what their Prince and High Councillor were planning.
 And even with his current nomadic existence, the thief had heard whispers.

 Anyway, it didn’t matter who the stranger was.
 His rank had proved that there was precious cargo inside this vehicle.

 “You shall never get away with this,” the old man’s voice like metal on stone.

 The thief’s eyes flicked from the open door of the carriage to the man’s face.
 He said nothing.

 “I ride under the protection of the Reluwyn High Council.”

 Still the thief remained silent.

 The thief’s body tensed.
-His fingers were tight on the handle of his sword and he no longer lounged back on one leg as he had done.
-His thin lips were set in an uncompromising line and his dark eyes grew ever darker as he stepped forward his breath warm on the old man’s face.
+His fingers were tight on the handle of his sword and he no longer leaned back on one leg.
+He set his thin lips in an uncompromising line, and his eyes blackened.
+“The Prince does not concern me, old man.
+But your cargo does.”

 “We carry nothing but the Prince’s laws.
 He shall punish you for this.
 Your body shall hang on the gates of Emril city for the vultures to peck at.”